2024 Solar Incentives Guide for Galesburg, IL - Tax Credits & Rebates

 Federal Solar Incentives

-Federal solar incentives are likely to be the first thing that comes to mind when you think about solar incentives.
-The solar incentive that you're most likely to have heard of is the Federal Solar Investment Tax Credit (ITC), which provides a credit on your taxes equal to a certain percentage of your solar system's cost.
+When you hear the term "solar incentives," federal incentives are likely the first thing that comes to mind.
+The solar incentive that you're most familiar with is probably the Federal Solar Investment Tax Credit (ITC), which provides a credit on your taxes equal to a certain percentage of the cost of your solar system.

 State & Local Solar Incentives

-Some solar incentives are often also offered at the local or state level.
-Like with federal incentives, these might include rebates, tax credits and more.
-These incentives might be offered by the Illinois government, or by your county or municipality.
-Certain incentives are ongoing, while others are available for a limited time.
+Some solar incentives are often also provided by state and local governments.
+Similar to federal incentives, these could include rebates, tax credits and more.
+Certain incentives are offered for only a limited time, while others are ongoing.
+These local incentives might come from the Illinois government, or from your specific county or municipality.

 Next Steps for Installing Solar in Galesburg